 - Image reproductions are scanned by staff only.
 With special permission, self-scanning may be possible.
-Digital images will be provided in a file format other than TIFF suited for individual use.
+Digital images will be provided in a file format suited for individual use.
 Researchers may be permitted to use a personal digital camera after consulting Canaday Center staff.
 All photographing activity shall follow the policies above.

 - Digital images up to 5 may be delivered via email for no charge.
 Over 5 images will be saved on a CD for a $10 fee.

 - All requests originating off site are charged a $5.00 handling fee.

 - Payments for services can be made using a check or money order, in U.S. currency, and mailed to The University of Toledo at the address below:

 The Ward M. Canaday Center for Special Collections

 2801 Bancroft St.